13 Innovation

 Media Attributions

 Figure 13.1: Hoopes, C. (2024).
 Types of innovation.
-Licensed with CC BY-NC-ND 4.0.
+Licensed with CC BY-NC-SA 4.0.

 Figure 13.2: Dam, R. F. and Teo, Y. S. (2022, June 27).
 What is design thinking and why is it so popular?
 Interaction Design Foundation. https://www.interaction-design.org/literature/article/what-is-design-thinking-and-why-is-it-so-popular#the_take_away-7.
 Licensed with CC BY-SA 3.0.

 Video 13.1: HBS Online.
 (2023, July 26).
-Sustaining vs. disruptive innovation.
-[Video].
+Sustaining vs. disruptive innovation [Video].
 YouTube. https://youtu.be/vF9jLDyp7cE

 Video 13.2: Sprouts.
 (2017, October 23).
-The design thinking process.
-[Video].
+The design thinking process [Video].
 YouTube. https://youtu.be/_r0VX-aU_T8

 1. Satell, G. (2017).
 The 4 types of innovation and the problems they solve.
 Harvard Business Review11, 2-9.